E-commerce

 Boundary with professional status (trader)

-European consumer law mainly protects consumers when dealing with a professional.
-If an “individual” sells in a regular and profit-making way to the point that the activity resembles a business, they may be reclassified as a professional according to national criteria and case law.
+European consumer law mainly protects the consumer against a professional.
+If a “private individual” sells regularly and profitably to the point that the activity resembles a business, they may be reclassified as a professional according to national criteria and case law.

-A reclassified seller may have to provide pre-contractual information, comply with withdrawal periods, or meet tax obligations: do not assume that “C2C” is enough as a label in the long term.
+A reclassified seller may have to provide pre-contractual information, respect withdrawal periods, or meet tax obligations: do not assume that “C2C” is enough as a label in the long term.

 Platforms and transparency

-Online marketplaces often have to help distinguish professional sellers from private individuals in the interface: see the European work on marketplaces in coordinated consumer actions (European Commission).
+Online marketplaces often have to help distinguish professional and private sellers in the interface: see the European work on marketplaces in consumer coordinated actions (European Commission).

 DSA and online safety

-The European framework for digital services strengthens certain obligations for intermediaries: see the overview of the Digital Services Act for general context, without automatically equating it to your personal case.
+The European digital services framework strengthens certain obligations for intermediaries: see the presentation of the Digital Services Act for the general context, without automatic application to your personal case.

 Legal warranties and right of withdrawal: realistic expectations in C2C

-Between individuals, the warranty regime and refunds generally do not follow the same pattern as with a professional: many transactions are “as is,” with liability negotiated or limited to the commitments in the listing.
+Between private individuals, the warranty regime and refunds generally do not follow the same pattern as with a professional seller: many transactions are “as is,” with liability negotiated or limited to the commitments in the listing.

 Hidden defect